-To start a manual test session for a Silverlight application
+To start a coverage run for a Silverlight application

 - Do one of the following:

-- In the Coverage Configuration dialog box that appears, choose Silverlight Application.
+- In the Coverage Configuration dialog that appears, choose Silverlight Application.

 - In the Open URL field, type the URL of the Web page where your Silverlight application is hosted.
 As long as you have PDB information, it is not important whether the Web page is running on the local or a remote server.